vfarcic/devops26/manuscript/03-quickstart.md

     Update                                              4m58s       0s Succeeded
 ```

 We can see that there were activities with each of the three jobs.
 We had one deployment to the production environment (`environment-jx-rocks-production`), and two deployments to staging (`environment-jx-rocks-staging`).
 The first build (activity) is always performed when a job is created.
 Initially, environments only contain a few applications necessary for their correct operation.
 The reason for the second build of the staging environment lies in the creation of the *jx-go* project.
 One of the steps in its pipeline is in charge of promoting a successful build to the staging environment automatically.
-When we explore Jenkinsfile in more detail, you'll get a better understanding of the process, including promotions.
+When we explore jenkins-x.yml in more detail, you'll get a better understanding of the process, including promotions.

 The last activity is of the *jx-go* pipeline.
 So far, we did not push any change to the repository, so we have only one build that was run when the job itself was generated through the quickstart process.